RECAPEM

 • The patient’s appearance is highly variable, ranging from acutely ill with cardiorespiratory compromise to misleadingly healthy appearance.

-• In contrast to traditional teaching, the classic clinical hallmarks of TPT (such as tracheal deviation away from the involved side, profound dyspnea, hypotension and JVD) are uncommon.
+• In contrast to traditional teaching, the classic clinical hallmarks of TPT (such as tracheal deviation away from the involved side, profound dyspnea, hypotension, and JVD) are uncommon.
 In 2015 systemic review *

 • Tracheal deviation and hypotension occurred in less than 1 in 5 patients.